Thursday, July 16, 2026

 Geely is preparing to launch the refreshed Xingyuan in China on May 28, giving the compact electric hatchback more range, a few equipment upgrades and a stronger link to a car Malaysians already know well.

-The Xingyuan is sold as Geely Galaxy EX2 overseas.
+The Xingyuan is sold as Geely EX2 overseas.
 In Malaysia, its local twin is the Proton e.MAS 5, which has quickly become popular because it’s the cheapest EV around.
 Proton currently lists the e.MAS 5 from RM56,800 for the Prime and RM69,800 for the Premium, both still as special launch prices.

 You might also like